 Visiting The Long Walk March To Freedom Sculptures

-It’s also a wonderful outdoors activity as the sculptures are located on an open patch of grass at Century City in Cape Town.
-This makes it a Covid friendly activity because there’s lots of room to social distance and fresh air.
-You do have to wear a mask to enter, sanitise your hands and keep your mask on throughout.
+It’s also a wonderful outdoor activity, as the sculptures are located on an open patch of grass in Century City, Cape Town.
+This makes it a COVID-friendly activity because there’s lots of social distance and fresh air.
+You do have to wear a mask to enter, sanitise your hands, and keep your mask on throughout.

 Nelson Mandela and Winnie Madikizela-Mandela